yaskovdev/blog/_posts/2020-01-20-why-i-like-living-in-tallinn.md

 Why do I think this place is great?
 Let me explain.

+When we evaluate something, we inevitably, consciously or unconsciously compare it with something else.
+In this article I am going to compare Tallinn with Saint Petersburg.

 <img alt="Tallinn" src="{{ site.url }}{{ page.image }}">

 ### People